Tricked-dev/tricked.dev/src/pages/blog/rickrolling-on-a-tspl-lcd.md

 ffmpeg -i resized_video.mp4 -vframes 200 frames/frames_%04d.bmp
 ```

-Then its as simple as looping over all the frames and sending them to the printer and displaying them one by one
+## Animation in Action

+The final step involved sending these frames to the printer and sequentially displaying them, creating a mini rickroll animation on the printer's LCD:

 ```rs
 write_text("\r\nCLS\r\nDISPLAY 16777215,16711680\r\nDISPLAY CLS\r\n".to_owned())?;